 By clearly stating what is expected of tenants in the lease, you are protecting both yourself and your tenants.

-Whilst it’s best to have all these clauses in your lease from the get-go if you do need to update your lease during a tenancy you can do so as long as all parties agree.
-Add all the required addendums in one go as supposed to constantly revisiting a lease which will give a tenant the impression of unprofessionalism.
-Excluding the obvious like identifying the property, the occupancy terms, the rent amount, and due date, here are 11 essential addendums to include in your lease.
+While it is ideal to include all these clauses in your lease from the beginning, if you need to make updates during a tenancy, it is possible as long as all parties agree.
+It is recommended to add all the necessary addendums at once instead of constantly revisiting the lease, as this can create an impression of unprofessionalism for the tenant.
+Aside from obvious details such as property identification, occupancy terms, rent amount, and due date, here are 11 essential addendums that should be included in your lease.

-To create your own custom lease head over to Rocket Lawyer here
+Create your own custom lease with Rocket Lawyer here →

 The aroma of cigarettes is notoriously hard to get rid of especially from soft furnishings.
 On top of that smoking can leave a yellowish residue on walls and ceilings.
 This can be incredibly hard and expensive to clean up and if it goes unfixed will likely put off good tenants in the future and encourage others to smoke inside.
 Having a clear no-smoking clause in the lease will help prevent this issue and give you legal recourse if you do find your tenants have been smoking indoors.
 If you don’t have a clause in the original lease it’s perfectly legal to go back and add an addendum.

 Whilst as we mentioned before the amount and due date of the rent are key to every lease.
 What many landlords forget to add though is how they expect rent to be collected.
 It’s a good idea to outline how you expect rent to be paid each month.
 In some states, you are legally required to give allow more than one method of payment.
 However, this is not to say you can’t specify in detail your preferred method.
 Check with your local and state laws.